conestack/node/README.rst

     >>> bar.attrs
     <NodeAttributes object 'bar' at ...>

-Behavior implementations shipped with this package:
+The behavior implementations shipped with this package are:

 - Attributed (see ``node.interfaces.IAttributed``)